-When their week together is over, will Harmony recover from the group's escapades?
-And what of Oliver’s heart?
+When their week together is over, will the town recover from the group’s exploits?
+And given Page’s tendency to run, what will become of Oliver’s heart?

 Order your copy of Opposite of Frozen now.

 OoF in Kindle (ISBN 978-0-9953012-0-7): Amazon.com | Amazon.ca | Amazon.co.uk | Amazon.de | Amazon.com.au

 Now also available at: iBooks | Nook | Kobo | Chapters/Indigo

 Opposite of Frozen in print (ISBN 978-0-9953012-1-4): Amazon.com | Amazon.ca | Amazon.co.uk | Amazon.de

 Now also available via most bookstores, including Barnes & Noble | Chapters/Indigo | Indiebound.